 How allergies happen

 Allergies happen when your child reacts to something in the environment.
 The thing that causes the reaction is called an allergen.
-It might be something like food, dust mites or pollen.
+It might be something like food, dust mites, pollens, animals, insect stings or bites, or medicines.

-Mild, moderate and even severe allergic reactions are common, but deaths from allergic reactions are rare.
+Mild to moderate allergic reactions are much more common than severe allergic reactions.
+Also, deaths from severe allergic reactions are rare.
 Deaths can happen when there’s a delay in giving life-saving medication to the person having the reaction.

 Allergic reactions: how quickly do they happen?

-An immediate allergic reaction usually happens within minutes or up to 1-2 hours after your child comes into contact with or eats the substance that she’s allergic to.
+An immediate allergic reaction usually happens within minutes after your child comes into contact with or eats the substance that they’re allergic to, but it can be up to 1-2 hours.

 A delayed allergic reaction usually happens many hours after exposure.
-It can happen up to several days after your child comes into contact with the substance he’s allergic to.
+It can happen up to several days after your child comes into contact with the substance that they’re allergic to.

 Mild or moderate allergic reactions: symptoms

-If your child is having a mild or moderate allergic reaction, her symptoms might include one or more of the following:
+If your child is having a mild or moderate allergic reaction, their symptoms might include one or more of the following:

 - rash, hives or welts